2026 OFC Professional League

-The 2026 OFC Professional League will be the inaugural season of the OFC Professional League, a men's professional football league in the Oceania region.
-It is organized by the Oceania Football Confederation (OFC) and features eight clubs from seven nations, competing in a circuit series format across various Pacific locations.
-The league champion will qualify for the 2026 FIFA Intercontinental Cup and provide a pathway to the 2029 FIFA Club World Cup.
+The 2026 OFC Professional League was the inaugural season of the OFC Professional League, a men's professional football league in the Oceania region, organized by the Oceania Football Confederation (OFC) and featured eight clubs from seven nations, competing in a circuit series format across various Pacific locations.

+The league champion qualified for the 2026 FIFA Intercontinental Cup and provided a pathway to the 2029 FIFA Club World Cup.
+(Note: with the exception of South Melbourne, who could not qualify for other competitions as they are based in Australia, which is part of the Asian Football Confederation.)